 TRUESPORT – 5 QUICK AND EASY SNACKS TO SUSTAIN YOUR ATHLETE’S ENERGY

 Teaching your young athlete what healthy snacks look like – and ditching that reliance on fast food or ultra-processed snacks – isn’t just important for their athletic endeavors, it also impacts their overall health.
-For adolescents, has shown that snacks, even when necessary, tend to detract from overall diet quality.
+For adolescents, research has shown that snacks, even when necessary, tend to detract from overall diet quality.
 But that doesn’t have to be the case with nutritious, balanced snack options.

 When it comes to the best type of snack to fuel your athlete for long school days and practices, lead with a protein source and add carbohydrates to create a well-rounded recovery snack.
 Check out these simple options that you can pack for your athlete to eat before or after practice to fuel and recharge them throughout the day.

 For game day or right before a hard practice, topping off your athlete’s carbohydrate stores is key.
 Using sticky sushi rice, these bars are carb-focused, and by adding scrambled eggs (and some optional mix-ins according to your athlete’s preferences), you can add a small amount of fat and protein for more long-term fuel without impacting digestion.
 Bonus: Eggs have recently been shown to aid in children’s growth and development.